 - Housekeeping two times a day (nightly turndown service is awesome and yes, pillow chocolates)

-- The complimentary mini bar is very convenient (has water, beer, juice, soda) and is refilled every day
+- The complimentary mini-bar is very convenient (has water, beer, juice, and soda) and is refilled every day

-- The bathroom features a huge countertop, large shower, and tons of toiletries (downside is no bathtub if you have kids)
+- The bathroom features a huge countertop, a large shower, and tons of toiletries (the downside is no bathtub if you have kids)

 - Balconies with all room types (is it just us or does morning coffee taste better while sitting on the balcony watching the waves)

-- Large rooms feature separate living area, table, and tv with many english channels – perfect if you are bringing kids and need some downtime
+- Large rooms feature separate living areas, tables, and tv with many English channels – perfect if you are bringing kids and need some downtime

 The Infinite Experience